 Section 3.
 Quorum

 A quorum of the Executive Committee shall consist of four (4) voting members with either the President or the Board Chair required to be in attendance.

 Section 1.
 Standing Committees

 TxDLA shall use a number of standing committees, each charged with a specific purpose, to carry out the mission and goals of the association.
-The standing committees include: Awards Committee, Conference Committee, Conference Site Selection Committee, Finance Committee, Hall of Fame Committee, Information Committee, Membership Committee, Nominations and Elections Committee, Public Policy Committee, and Regional Group Development Committee.
+The standing committees include: Awards Committee, Conference Committee, Finance Committee, Hall of Fame Committee, Information Committee, Membership Committee, Governance Committee, Professional Development Committee, Public Policy Committee, and Regional Group Development Committee.
 These standing committees, except where noted, report to the President.
 The President may be a guest at any standing committee meetings.